raquo/minimal-hapi-react-webpack/README.md

 ### Global dependencies

-You need nodemon 1.6+ and node.js 0.12 installed on your machine.
+You need node.js v4+ and nodemon v1.6+ installed on your machine.
 If using OS X, best to install node using [Homebrew](http://brew.sh/).
-Node 4.x should work too, but I didn't test it yet.
+Node v0.12 might work too, but I don't test it anymore.

 ### Development